Skip to main content

 A college admission form is the primary application document prospective students complete to be considered for enrollment at a college or university.
 It collects personal information, academic records, standardized test scores, extracurricular activities, personal statements, and supporting materials.
 It provides the admissions committee with a comprehensive profile of each applicant for evaluation.

-Because the application experience shapes who applies.
-Not just how they apply.
+Because the application experience impacts who applies, not just how they apply.
 A confusing, glitch-prone form discourages applicants who don't have parents or counselors guiding them through the process.
 A clear, well-designed form levels the playing field.
 It also reflects your institution's values: if you claim to be innovative and student-centered, your application should feel that way.

 • Legal name, date of birth, citizenship, and contact information